Stuyk/altv-javascript-guide/src/docs/events/server_events.md

 }
 ```

-Assume we typed the following:
+Assume we typed the following in the server console.

 ```
 kickall